justinryuu/covid-labor-force-analysis/README.md

 considering the health of the labour market.

-Investopedia defines the labour force participation rate as “the percentage of all people of working age who are employed or are actively seeking work.”1 It differs from the unemployment rate in that it includes working-age individuals who may have been unemployed, but are willing and able to work.
+Investopedia defines the labour force participation rate as “the percentage of all people of working age who are employed or are actively seeking work.”
+It differs from the unemployment rate in that it includes working-age individuals who may have been unemployed, but are willing and able to work.
 This means that some people who are unemployed are still considered to be part of the labour force.
-Individuals who have given up on their search for re-employment are referred to as “discouraged workers”2 and are excluded from the labour force.
+Individuals who have given up on their search for re-employment are referred to as “discouraged workers” and are excluded from the labour force.
 Examining the labour force participation rate can therefore offer additional insight on the state of workers themselves beyond whether or not they are currently working; an increase in the labour force participation rate can be generally interpreted as an increase in the willingness to work of a group